Emissions trading: International emissions trading

-If the total cost for reducing a particular amount of emissions in the Command Control scenario is called X, then to reduce the same amount of combined pollution in Sweden and Germany, the total abatement cost would be less in the Emissions Trading scenario i.e. (X — Δ 123 - Δ def).

-The example above applies not just at the national level, but also between two companies in different countries, or between two subsidiaries within the same company.

-Applying the economic theory

 The nature of the pollutant plays a very important role when policy-makers decide which framework should be used to control pollution.
 CO2 acts globally, thus its impact on the environment is generally similar wherever in the globe it is released.
 So the location of the originator of the emissions does not matter from an environmental standpoint.

-The policy framework should be different for regional pollutants (e.g. SO2 and NOx, and also mercury) because the impact of these pollutants may differ by location.
+The policy framework is different for regional pollutants (e.g. SO2 and NOx, and also mercury) because the impact of these pollutants may differ by location.
 The same amount of a regional pollutant can exert a very high impact in some locations and a low impact in other locations, so it matters where the pollutant is released.
 This is known as the Hot Spot problem.

 A Lagrange framework is commonly used to determine the least cost of achieving an objective, in this case the total reduction in emissions required in a year.
 In some cases, it is possible to use the Lagrange optimization framework to determine the required reductions for each country (based on their MAC) so that the total cost of reduction is minimized.
-In such a scenario, the Lagrange multiplier represents the market allowance price (P) of a pollutant, such as the current market price of emission permits in Europe and the USA.
+In such a scenario, the Lagrange multiplier represents the market allowance price (P) of a pollutant, such as the current market price of emission permits in Europe and the US.

 Countries face the permit market price that exists in the market that day, so they are able to make individual decisions that would minimize their costs while at the same time achieving regulatory compliance.
 This is also another version of the Equi-Marginal Principle, commonly used in economics to choose the most economically efficient decision.